 The General Laws give the University Trustees the authority to govern the University and to appoint the President, the Chancellors (the senior administrative officers of each campus), and other officers and members of the professional staff.
 The General Laws also grant to the University Trustees the legal right to establish and manage non-appropriated funds, including, for example, tuition, certain student fees, grants and contracts, and funds used to support certain self-sufficient operations within the University.
 See "UNIVERSITY REVENUES AND BUDGETING" below.
 The University Trustees consist of 19 voting members and three non-voting members (each a "Trustee").
 Seventeen voting members of the University Trustees are appointed by the Governor of the Commonwealth (the "Governor").
-One of these appointees is the Commonwealth's Secretary of Education, as mandated by Chapter 27 of the Acts of 2008, at least five of those appointed must be alumni of the University, and one must be a representative of organized labor.
-Two of the voting members are full-time students of the University and three additional full-time students act as non-voting members.
+One of these appointees is the Commonwealth's Secretary of Education, as mandated by Chapter 27 of the Acts of 2008, at least five of those appointed must be alumni of the University and three additional full-time students act as non-voting members.
 The student members are elected annually from each of the five campuses and the two voting student positions are rotated annually among the members representing the five campuses.
 The University Trustees, except for the student members, serve five-year staggered terms, and are eligible for reappointment for an additional five-year term.